 Online appointment management

 Allow patients to easily book, change, and cancel appointments.
-Enable doctors to check appointment statuses and accept or reject appointments.
+Enable doctors to check appointment statuses and accept or reject appointments in your app.

 Consider adding a calendar to help patients book/rebook follow-up appointments and allow doctors to see their slots.